qubasehq/LLMBuilder/README.md

-# LLM From Scratch
+# LLMBuilder

 A robust, production-ready implementation for training Large Language Models from scratch.
+Built by Qubasehq.
 This project provides a complete pipeline for data preprocessing, tokenizer training, model training, and evaluation, optimized for CPU execution with optional GPU support.

 ## 🚀 Features